ARUP-NGS/BMFtools/README.md

 #TODO (ish):
+0. Replace the conf.txt file with the new config.py modules.
 1. SNV:
     0. Just fix everything (See Known Issues)
     1. Add INFO fields for the new NF tag (mean, max, SD)